Larkmead Vineyard operation in Calistoga is mother-daughter affair

 “I love this landscape that I grew up with,” Baker said.
 “My readings in historical ecology, a field that focuses on humans and their interaction with the natural environment over time, have taught me that the Napa Valley has this incredible fertility.
 For years, farming practices harvested that fertility.
 Now we’re putting that fertility back into the soil.
 Things are starting to work together naturally.”

-Larkmead, a valley floor estate cut through by the Napa River and Selby Creek, began as a stone winery built in 1884 by S.P.
-Connor.
-It was purchased in 1892 by Lillie Hitchcock Coit, for whom Coit Tower in San Francisco is named.
+Larkmead, a valley floor estate cut through by the Napa River and Selby Creek, has always been an ideal place for growing winegrapes.
+It began as a stone winery built in 1884 by S.P.
+Connor, was purchased in 1892 by Lillie Hitchcock Coit, for whom Coit Tower in San Francisco is named.
 In 1903, the Salmina family from Switzerland bought the winery and vineyards, but abandoned the winery in the early days of Prohibition.
 Larry Solari, from Italy, purchased the winery in 1948.

 In 1993, Kate Solari Baker and her husband Cam Baker took over the property.
 They realized many of the vines, like the Chardonnays, were inappropriate for the climate.

 “We changed virtually every block on the property,” said Solari Baker.
-“Over time, we found that Larkmead is the perfect place for Bordeaux varieties."
+“Over time, we found that Larkmead is the perfect place for Bordeaux varieties.
+Now we have every one, Malbec, Petit Verdot, Sauvignon Blanc, Cabernet Franc, and Merlot.”

 Ann Baker continued visiting Larkmead as her parents were replanting the vineyards.
 In 1995, she earned a Master’s of Landscape Architecture at UC Berkeley.